Social Groups and Workshops for Adults and Children

 - focus on key goals (e.g. skill building, community activities, health and fitness, finances, employment, relationships, etc.),

 - be inspired to develop an individualized housing plan

 - move you from your vision to real life,

 - learn ways to maximize available resources and incorporate technology in your plan, and more!

-You will receive a personalized binder and electronic copy of your person-directed plan.
+· You will receive an electronic copy of your person-directed plan

 Virtual.
 Details to be provided upon registration.